felixlopz/hubrise-test-task/content/apps/deliveroo/en/troubleshooting.md

 - Open the **Actions** tab and publish the menu.

 If you are still having issues after attempting the workaround, contact [support@hubrise.com](mailto:support@hubrise.com).

+## Orders Not Received

+When Deliveroo Bridge is configured correctly, and you do not receive Deliveroo orders on HubRise, you may be experiencing one of the following issues.

+### Missing Ref Codes

+If an item with no ref code is added to an order, Deliveroo will fail to send the entire order, and nothing is received on HubRise.

+To solve the issue, make sure that all the products in your Deliveroo menu have a corresponding ref code.
+To learn how to add ref codes to your Deliveroo products, see [Map Ref Codes](/apps/deliveroo/map-ref-codes).

+### Orders Rejected by Deliveroo

+When auto-accept is not enabled, every order needs to be accepted manually on the Deliveroo tablet, otherwise it will be rejected by Deliveroo and not received on HubRise.

+To avoid this, we recommend to [enable auto-accept](/apps/deliveroo/faqs/auto-accept).